harshmittal1750/Domalend/readme.md

 ### How We Used Doma Protocol

-CataLex is the **first DeFi lending protocol** that unlocks liquidity from **Doma's fractionalized domain tokens**.
+DomaLend is the **first DeFi lending protocol** that unlocks liquidity from **Doma's fractionalized domain tokens**.
 We deeply integrated with Doma's ecosystem across multiple layers:

 #### 1. **Fractional Domain Tokens as Collateral** 🎨